203 Southpointe Ct, Murfreesboro, TN

 Granite vs. quartz: a quick comparison

 The most common question we hear is whether to choose granite or quartz.
 The short version: granite is natural, heat-proof, and unique but needs occasional sealing; quartz is engineered, non-porous, and maintenance-free but can scorch from hot pans.
-Both are excellent — the right pick depends on your priorities.
+Interestingly, while engineered quartz now leads many design trends, granite has found a renewed role as a statement material — homeowners increasingly choose a dramatic granite island as the focal point of a kitchen, sometimes paired with quartz on the perimeter.
+Both are excellent; the right pick depends on your priorities.
 We break it down fully in granite vs. quartz countertops.

 How much do granite countertops cost in Murfreesboro?

 Most granite kitchens in the Murfreesboro area run roughly $50 to $110 per square foot installed, depending on the rarity of the slab, edge details, and the complexity of your layout.
-Budget-friendly granites can come in lower, while exotic imported slabs sit at the top of the range.
-Your installed quote should include the slab, fabrication, edges, cutouts, delivery, and installation.
+Widely available domestic granites sit at the lower end, while exotic imported slabs reach the top of the range.
+Your installed quote should include the slab, fabrication, edges, cutouts, delivery, and installation — and often removal of your old tops.
+Because granite is sold by the slab rather than the running foot, an efficient layout that nests cleanly onto one slab can lower your cost per usable square foot.
 For a full breakdown, see our granite countertop cost guide for Tennessee.

 Why slab selection matters with granite

-Because granite varies so much from slab to slab, choosing your actual stone in person is essential — a small sample chip cannot show you the full movement and color of the piece that will end up in your kitchen.
+Because granite varies so much from slab to slab, choosing your actual stone in person is essential.
+A small sample chip simply cannot show you the full movement, color shifts, and pattern of the piece that will end up in your kitchen — and with a material this dramatic, those differences are significant.
 At our Murfreesboro studio you select the exact slab, and we plan seam placement and book-matching around its natural pattern so the finished result looks intentional and seamless.
+We will also help you orient the most beautiful movement where you will see it most, like the front of an island.
+See what to expect when you visit our showroom.

 Frequently asked questions